Many people are quite fond of the idea of creating a property portfolio to fund their retirement.

-Not everybody is a fan of pension plans, but they do understand the property, I know that over the past 20 or 30 years it has been a sound long term investment despite the peaks and troughs.
+Not everybody necessarily likes a pension plan, but they do understand their property.
+I know that over the past 20 or 30 years it has been a sound long term investment despite both the ups and the downs.

-In this case study, we look at one way we helped a client take her first step on the road to being a Landlord with a Buy to Let Mortgage in Nottingham.
+In this case study, we look at one way we helped a client in taking her very first steps on the road to becoming a landlord with a buy to let mortgage in Nottingham.

-Robin is a self-employed mum of two, who is a Director of two small businesses in Nottingham.
-She and her partner had a substantial amount of equity in their home and were interested in raising some capital to buy a low value buy to let property, possibly at auction.
+Penelope is a self-employed mum of two, working as a Director of two small businesses in Nottingham.
+She and her partner had a rather sizable amount of equity in their home and were interested in raising some capital to buy a low value buy to let property, possibly at an auction.

-Robin felt she could get some bargains at auctions, but she never had enough money to attend and be a cash buyer.
+Penelope felt she would be able to find a few bargains at auctions, but she never had enough money to attend and make a purchase as a cash buyer.

-She had looked into Remortgaging her house in Nottingham for this purpose before but had been told it wasn’t possible unless they could provide an address for the onward property they wanted to purchase – the proverbial “chicken and egg scenario, where neither can exist without the other.
+She had looked into remortgaging her own house in Nottingham in order to achieve this, but had been advised that unless they could provide an address for the property they wanted to purchase, this would not be possible.
+A chicken and egg scenario, where neither can exist without the other.

-Robin also mentioned that once or twice a year, she received a dividend in the region of £3000 from one of the companies she was a sleeping partner in, and she has been prone to wasting some of that cash when it arrived, perhaps unexpectedly.
+Penelope also mentioned that once or twice a year, she received a dividend in the region of £3000 from one of the companies she was a sleeping partner in, and she has been prone to splashing some of that cash for luxury, without perhaps giving it some thought.

-I could tell that Robin was a very busy person but also an astute businesswoman.
-The dividends she received could be put to better use as she never had it earmarked for anything specific.
+I could tell that Penelope was a very busy person but also an astute businesswoman.
+The dividends she received could be put to better use, especially as she had never particularly earmarked it for anything specific.

-I recommended an offset Remortgage in Nottingham for Robin and her partner secured on their home.
+I recommended that she take out an offset remortgage in Nottingham, that Penelope and her partner secured on their home.

-Robin simply deposited the additional funds into the offset savings account that comes as part of the mortgage, and these monies simply sit there until she needs them.
+Penelope simply deposited the additional funds into the offset savings account that comes as part of the mortgage, and the money was left to simply sit there until it was needed.

 The offset savings accounts do not attract interest but instead is offset against the mortgage balance.

-To clarify, Robin had £85,000 surplus funds from a total remortgage of £215,000.
-While the money is in the savings account, Robin only pays mortgage interest on the £130,000 difference between the two figures.
+To clarify, Penelope had £85,000 surplus funds from a total remortgage of £215,000.
+While the money is in the savings account, Penelope only pays mortgage interest on the £130,000 difference between the two figures.

-Three months after completion, Robin identified a suitable property that was in a state of disrepair.
-It was probably not mortgageable itself, but of course, Robin had access to liquid funds to buy the house outright.
+Three months after completion, Penelope identified a suitable property that was in need of some desperate work.
+It was probably not mortgageable itself, but of course, Penelope had access to liquid funds to make the purchase as a cash buyer.

 After an additional 9 months of work, with everything that needed to be done now completed, Penelope found it fairly easy to find a tenant.
 The house was now worth £90,000, and we raised a remortgage of £67,500 against it to fund the purchase of property number two.

-Robin has no intention of becoming a full-time Landlord, but she can now see a way forward to owning three or maybe even four properties in the future to fund her planned retirement lifestyle.
+Penelope had no initial intention of becoming a full-time landlord, but she can now see a way forward to owning three or maybe even four properties in the future, helping to fund her and her partners planned retirement lifestyle.

-She loves the flexibility that her offset mortgage brings, and while she still ‘squander’ some of her dividend, which is her right to do.
-Without fail, half of it at least is deposited back into her offset savings account, her money working “for her” to reduce the total amount of interest repayable.
+She loves the flexibility that her offset mortgage brings, having the freedom to spend some of it as she sees’ fit (which she can do!), yet without fail, half of it is deposited back into her offset savings account.
+This allows her money to work “for her”, in reducing the total amount of interest repayable.

 If you are interested in offset mortgages or building your investment property portfolio, please feel free to book your free mortgage appointment today, and our remortgage advisors in Nottingham will be happy to assist you.